conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 - ``migrated_custom_channels``
 - ``whitelist_channels``

-This allows you to e.g. store the credentials of a private repository in an environment variable, like so:
+This allows you to store the credentials of a private repository in an environment variable, like so:

 .. code-block:: yaml